poxipage/legal/Privacy Policy.md

 Our Company keeps its privacy policy under regular review and places any updates on this web page.
 This privacy policy was last updated on 19th May 2022.

 ## How to contact us
-If you have any questions about Our Company’s privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us by email at: hello@vibe.menu.
+If you have any questions about Our Company’s privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us by email at: filip@poxi.page.